The Walking Dead (video game series)

-The Walking Dead is an episodic graphic adventure game series developed and published by Telltale Games and Skybound Games, based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.
-First released in April 2012, the series currently spans four main five-episode seasons, an additional episode as downloadable content, and a mini three-episode season, with the fourth and final season being released in 2018 and ended in 2019.
-The games have been released to personal computers, game consoles, and mobile devices and have had both digital and physical releases.
+The Walking Dead (Note: Also known as Telltale's The Walking Dead, or alternatively subtitled with The Telltale Series or A Telltale Games Series) is an episodic graphic adventure video game series developed and originally published by Telltale Games, based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard, taking place in the universe of the comics but following a different story and characters.
+The first "season" of the game series was released in April 2012, and the series currently spans four main seasons of five "episodes" each (excepting the final season with only four episodes), an additional episode as downloadable content (DLC), and a mini three-episode spin-off game, with the fourth and final season having premiered in 2018 and concluded in 2019.
+Currently published by Skybound Games, the games have been released to personal computers, game consoles, and mobile devices, and have had both digital and physical releases.
+It is Telltale's flagship franchise, with the combined games having sold 80 million episodes and generated over $300 million in revenue as of 2023.

 The series, like the comic, starts with a pandemic that turns the dead into zombie-like "walkers" that decimates civilization, and takes place along the United States eastern seaboard.
 The series focuses on the character of Clementine, a young girl that is cared for by Lee Everett during the first season, and subsequently travels both by herself and with other groups in later seasons after Lee sacrifices himself for her.
 During the second season, she becomes the adoptive caretaker of AJ, an infant left parentless.
 When Clementine later joins with a survival group called the New Frontier in the third season, they strip AJ from her, and Clementine works with another survivor, Javier Garcia, to rescue both their families from the New Frontier.
 During the final season, some years later, Clementine and AJ join other teenagers holding out at their boarding school to protect it from bandits and walkers.
 Some of the characters from the comic series, such as Shawn Greene, Glenn Rhee, Hershel Greene, Michonne, Siddiq and Paul "Jesus" Monroe, have appeared during the video game series.